ShreeKeshavan/Email-Password-Authentication--Python/README.md

 When the user chooses to login, the following process is followed:

-- Check whether the inputted username and password exist in the file
+- Check whether the inputted username and password exist in the file.
 - If the credentials do not exist:
-    - Ask the user to go for registration
+    - Ask the user to go for registration.
 - If the user has chosen "forgot password":
-    - Retrieve the original password based on the provided username (if it exists in the file)
+    - Retrieve the original password based on the provided username (if it exists in the file).
-    - Allow the user to provide a new password (if their username matches with the data in the file)
+    - Allow the user to provide a new password (if their username matches with the data in the file).
 - If nothing matches in the file:
-    - Ask the user to go for registration (since they do not have an account)
+    - Ask the user to go for registration (since they do not have an account).